 The Brunckow Cabin takes its place in early Tombstone history.
-It was actually where the first Tombstone Mine was sunk.
-Even though others get the official credit.
+It was actually where the first true Tombstone Mine was sunk.
+Even though others get the official publicity and credit.

 We’ll tell you its story.
 Read it Now>

 What happened there will send chills up and down your spine!
 Because of all that happened.
 Like a Ghost Town, it is said to be haunted!
 More Here>

 And we will tell you how to get there.
 It’s about nine miles out (south from town) of Tombstone.
 Right Here>